 There is no maximum number of years an individual may be employed in the United States as an E treaty trader or investor, so long as they continue to provide management or essential skills services to the U.S. treaty business and the business remains at least 50 percent owned by citizens of the treaty country.
 Spouses and unmarried children under age 21 may accompany the principal E visa holder and attend school.
-Spouses of principal E visa holders may seek employment in the United States for any employer without the need for separate sponsorship.
+Spouses of principal E visa holders can apply for authorization to work in the United States for any employer without the need for separate sponsorship.